ading2210/shimboot/README.md

 ### Booting the Image:
 1. Obtain a shimboot image by downloading a [prebuilt one](https://github.com/ading2210/shimboot/releases) or building it yourself.
 2. Flash the shimboot image to a USB drive or SD card.
 Use the [Chromebook Recovery Utility](https://chrome.google.com/webstore/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm) or [dd](https://linux.die.net/man/1/dd) if you're on Linux.
 3. Enable developer mode on your Chromebook.
 If the Chromebook is enrolled, follow the instructions on the [sh1mmer website](https://sh1mmer.me) (see the "Executing on Chromebook" section).
+You do not have to use Sh1mmer on your chromebook unless your chromebook is keyrolled - just hit esc+refresh+power when your chromebook tells you that developer mode is not allowed.
 4. Plug the USB into your Chromebook and enter recovery mode.
 It should detect the USB and run the shimboot bootloader.
 5. Boot into Debian and log in with the username and password that you configured earlier.
 The default username/password for the prebuilt images is `user/user`.
 6. Expand the rootfs partition so that it fills up the entire disk by running `sudo expand_rootfs`.